 . . . recently published.

 Joe Krueger and I have worked together for over 30 years.
 We’ve produced direct mail campaigns, videos, and page after page of sales copy.
-Now we have co-authored a book containing a lot of that history!
-If you’re a solo-preneur or the principal in a small professional services firm, you’ll want to take a look at this one!
-(Click on the image to get a full preview.)
+Now we have co-authored a series of books that build on that history!
+If you are a solo-preneur or principal in a small professional firm you’ll want to take a look at them!
+(Click to get a full preview of the 9-piece collection.)

 Over the past years one of my own personal interests has been emergency preparedness.
 I combined direct marketing and training expertise with preparedness info to create a series of guidebooks for individuals as well as business owners.
+Each “neighborhood” book is accompanied by a workbook that simplifies organizing the information for your personal use.
 The books are described fully on my EmergencyPlanGuide.org website.

 . . . from my portfolio.